Each can run only one Streaming pipeline. Each Streaming pipeline requires a new installation.

 - Set up a resource group for your new resources for better organization and billing ease.

-- Consult your cloud/network administrator for advice on GCP permissions, roles, access and other considerations such as GCP regions.
+- Consult your cloud/network administrator for advice on Google Cloud permissions, roles, access and other considerations such as Google Cloud regions.

 - Keep resources in the same Google Cloud region.
 Note that all resources and services may not be available in all regions; it is recommended you research your desired region in advance.

-After deploying the agent in your GCP infrastructure, you should return to to verify that it’s correctly connected and running.- Click Agents & Instances → Agents.
-The Agents screen lists all agents currently created.
+After deploying the in your Google Cloud infrastructure, you should return to to verify that it’s correctly connected and running.- In the left navigation, click , then in the menu, click Runners.
+The Runners list lists all s currently created.

 -

-Locate the agent in the list and check the status:
+Locate the in the list and check the status:

-- Pending: The agent has been created but has not yet connected to .
+- Pending: The has been created but has not yet connected to .

-- Unknown: The agent is in an unknown state.
-This typically means the agent has lost connection to without being stopped, for example due to networking issues.
+- Unknown: The is in an unknown state.
+This typically means the has lost connection to without being stopped, for example due to networking issues.

-- When the agent status shows Running, it’s ready to use.
-It can be selected in the Agent drop-down when you create a new Streaming pipeline, as long as a pipeline is not already assigned.
+- When the status shows Running, it’s ready to use.
+It can be selected in the Runner drop-down when you create a new Streaming pipeline, as long as a pipeline is not already assigned.